catrincm/personal-website/content/authors/catrin/_index.md

 I work on formal epistemology and logic, and often on the connection between these.

-A theme underlying most of my research is to question what happens when we reject some of the underlying assumptions of credal epistemology.
-In particular, I have worked on modifying the underlying decision theory, the underlying model of belief and the underlying logic.
-I have also considered what happens when one allows for certain scenarios where any belief one adopts will undermine itself.
-Such scenarios can be seen as epistemic versions of the liar paradox.
+I have a particular interest in credal versions of the liar paradox.
+My PhD primarily worked on modifying accounts of the liar to deal with probabilities.
+I am now considering whether these accounts can help us understand epistemic rationality in these cases.

+I have a broader interest in thinking about epistemic rationality when we reject some of the underlying assumptions, for example, when the logic is non-classical, the decision theory is risk-sensitive, or where the model of belief is relaxed, such as allowing for imprecise probabilities.